-In the realm of print, there is quite often an imbalance of charge between the ink and the substrate which causes printing defects.
-Much in the same way as screen printing, due to repulsion and attraction.
+In the realm of print processes such as screen printing, pad printing and digital printing, there is quite often an imbalance of charge between the application of the ink and the substrate which can cause printing defects.

 - Clogged Nozzles

-- Rejects leading to costly reprints and production delays
+- These issues can lead to many rejects, causing costly reprints and production delays

-While some printer will have static elimination technology built in, there are a majority that do not.
-Ioniser-Pro bars can be retrofitted to your machinery wherever your static hotspots are.
+Ioniser-Pro bars can also be retrofitted to your machinery wherever your static hotspots are.